 Former Board and Council Memberships: ComDev International Ltd. Board of Directors (appointed Chair from May 2009 - Chair of Audit Committee and Member of Corporate Governance Committee) and Board of Directors of the Institute of Corporate Directors, South Western Chapter.
+Director, Guarantee Company of North America and Chair, Board of Directors, Cowan Holdings; Board of Capacity Canada, a not-for-profit organization.

-Equity ownership (shares) # 4,000 Equity ownership (\$) as of March 11, 2020 116,720 Required ownership (\$) 120,000
+Equity ownership (shares) # 4,000 Equity ownership (\$) as of March 10, 2021 320,040 Required ownership (\$) 120,000